JesJH/git_assignment/README.md

 main codebase.

 c.
 How do I open up a pull request?
+On the Github website, go to the main repository.
+From the branch menu, select the branch that contains the commits you are trying to review.
+Click on the button at the top that says "Compare & pull request" to compare what changes have been made in the request.

 d.
 Give me a step by step guide on how to add someone to your repository.
+On Github.com, go to the repository you want to give collaborators access to.
+Click on 'Settings' right next to the 'Insights' button.
+This takes you to a new page.
+On the left side of the page, under 'Access', click on 'Collaborators'.This will prompt you to type in your Github password.
+After entering your password, click on 'Add People' and add collaborators to your repository using either their email address, full name or Github username.

 e.
 What is the difference between git and GitHub?